fe3dback/str/README.md

 $send($s->getString()); // same
 ```

-A fast string manipulation library with multibyte support.
+A fast string manipulation library with multi-byte support.
 Based on "Stringy" library, with focus on speed.

 Lib uses php7 features and does not throw any
 exceptions (because all input parameters are
 strongly typed).
-The code is completely covered by unit tests)
+The code is completely covered by unit tests.

 ## install